jhm-ciberman/ecommerce-react-app/README.md

 The script will create a `products` collection in your database and populate it with the products from the fake store API. (https://fakestoreapi.com/products)

+> [!WARNING]
-- DO NOT upload this script to a production server.
-It is only meant to be run once in a local environment to populate the database with products.
+> DO NOT upload this script to a production server.
+It is only meant to be run > once in a local environment to populate the database with products.

+> [!WARNING]
-- DO NOT run this script twice.
+> DO NOT run this script twice.
 It will duplicate the products in the database.

 ## Notes